sparktsang/sparktsang.github.io/_posts/benefactor.md

 Truth is not rejected; it simply fails to find a compatible host.
 It does not need an audience.
 It needs a builder—someone whose world is broken enough, hungry enough, hollow enough, that rebuilding becomes the only path of least resistance left.

-And I remembered him, standing before the legend, telling him that he wished to "build a bridge for me, step by step."
+And I remembered him, standing before the legend, telling him that he wished to "build a bridge for me, step by step".
 He, the great connector of heaven and earth.

 Understanding, I realized then, is a window.
 Action is a bridge.
 For years, we had stood together at the same window, looking out at the same breath-taking vision of what could be.
 I had spent all my energy drawing the blueprint of the bridge, showing him how solid its foundations were, how elegant its arches.
 I believed he was building it with me.